 - Babatunde Oloyede, President and CEO of Marshall Heights Community Development Corporation

 - Joann Savage, Attorney at the Legal Counsel of the Elderly/AARP

 - Susanne Slater, Co-President and CEO of Habitat for Humanity

-- Harvey Yancey, Principle at H2 Design Build
+- Harvey Yancey, Principal at H2 Design Build

 District of Columbia Government Representatives

-- Anita Bonds, Chairperson Committee on Housing and Executive Administration
+- Anita Bonds, Chairperson, Committee on Housing and Executive Administration, DC Council

-- Rev. Thomas Bowen, Director of the Mayor’s Office of African American and Religious Affairs
+- Rev. Thomas Bowen, Director of the Mayor’s Offices of African American and Religious Affairs

 - Anita Cozart, Interim Director of the Office of Planning

 - Brenda Donald, Executive Director of the District of Columbia Housing Authority

 - Chris Donald, Executive Director of the District of Columbia Housing Finance Agency

 - Amber Hewitt, Director of the Office of Racial Equity

 - Drew Hubbard, Interim Director of the Department of Housing and Community Development